+DISTRIBUTOR OPTIONS

-DISTRIBUTOR OPTIONS.
-Prior to the date of this Prospectus, the Company's Existing Stockholders will contribute to the Company 1,605,000 shares of the Company's Class A Common Stock for use in implementing a distributor equity incentive program.
-Also prior to the date of this Prospectus, the Company will grant to NSI 1,605,000 options to purchase such shares (the "Distributor Options").
+Prior to the date of this Prospectus, the Existing Stockholders have contributed to the Company 1,605,000 shares of the Company's Class A Common Stock for use in implementing an NSI distributor equity incentive program.
+Also prior to the date of this Prospectus, the Company has granted to NSI an option to acquire such 1,605,000 shares of Class A Common Stock (the "Distributor Options").
 Each Distributor Option entitles the holder to purchase one share of Class A Common Stock.
+Upon vesting, Distributor Options will be exercisable at \$5.75, which is 25% of the initial price per share to the public in the Offerings (the "Exercise Price").